goauthentik/authentik/website/integrations/services/kimai/index.md

 - `authentik.company` is the FQDN of the authentik Install
 - `admin.group` is the authentik group to be made Admin in Kimai

-Create an application in authentik and note the slug, as this will be used later.
+Create an application in authentik and use the slug for later as `<application-slug>`.

 Create a SAML provider with the following parameters:

 - ACS URL: `https://kimai.company/auth/saml/acs`
 - Audience: `https://kimai.company/auth/saml`